-Consortium: Otto-Friedrich Universität Bamberg (Coordination) Leibniz Institute for Research on Society and Space Herder-Institut für historische Ostmitteleuropaforschung (HI) GESIS Leibniz-Institut für Sozialwissenschaften
+Consortium: Otto-Friedrich-Universität Bamberg (Coordination) Leibniz Institute for Research on Society and Space Herder-Institut für Ostmitteleuropaforschung Marburg GESIS Leibniz-Institut für Sozialwissenschaften

 Funding Organization: Federal Ministry for Research and Education (BMBF)